PS5 and Xbox 2 set for E3 2020 showdown

-It's hard to believe, but the Xbox One and PS4 are reaching their twilight years – new hardware is on the way and, if a report by analyst Lewis Ward of IDC is to be believed, we may have a little wait yet until we see it.
+It's hard to believe, but the Xbox One and PS4 are reaching their twilight years.
+New hardware is on the way – but, if a report by analyst Lewis Ward of IDC is to be believed, we may have a little wait yet until we see it.

 Speaking to GamingBolt, Ward's research points to an E3 2020 reveal for both the PS5 and Xbox Two consoles – which chimes with reports that Sony will be skipping the big gaming show for 2019.